Motherhood: I’m nervous and that’s OKAY!

 HOWEVER, as my feet and hips ache and my lower back cramping up at the end of the day I can graciously say that this wonderful trimester is coming to a close.
 Its getting REAL people!
 I am actually realizing now that this beautiful girl growing inside me will soon be here and to be honest, I’m a bit scared about it.

 I’m nervous about the aftermath as well, the healing, the post birth hormones, the breastfeeding and most importantly, the fact that I’m going to be a MOTHER.
 Will I know what to do?
-Sure I’ve cared for plenty of babes during my time as a teenage babysitter but this is different…obviously.
+Sure I’ve cared for plenty of babes during my time as a teenage babysitter but this is different.
+This time this “kid” will be mine.

 And lastly, I’m nervous about the total and complete change about to be brought into my husband and I’s marriage.
 For these past 5 years of dating and marriage, its just been him and I (and of course, our zoo of animals).
 How will we handle the late night wake up calls, the crying, the new person in our lives who may steal our attention, the attention we’ve had for one another?
-Will we be okay financially, will be able to make it work, will we be able to keep ensuring that one another is loved?
+Will we be okay financially?
+Will we be able to make it work?
+What steps will we make to keep ensuring that one another is still felt loved?

 As a first time mom, these nerves are completely normal and I know this but I have a feeling that this may not hold true for other moms-to-be.
 I imagine that there are probably many mamas out there feeling this way and feeling down on themselves and guilty because of it.